Douglas Corleone

 Douglas Corleone is an American author of contemporary crime novels, including psychological and international thrillers.
 His debut novel One Man's Paradise won the Minotaur Books/Mystery Writers of America First Crime Novel Award.
-A former New York City personal injury and criminal defense attorney, Corleone now resides in Hawaii.
-His most recent novel is the standalone psychological thriller Falls to Pieces, published by Thomas & Mercer in 2025.
+A former New York City criminal defense attorney, Corleone now resides in Hawaii.
+His most recent novels are the standalone psychological thrillers Falls to Pieces and Live Through This, published by Thomas & Mercer.

 Psychological Thrillers

-Douglas Corleone's most recent works include the psychological thriller Falls to Pieces, in which a mother and her teenage daughter in hiding are exposed when a missing persons case involving a local attorney becomes public.
-As the secrets and lies put in place to protect them rapidly unravel, Kati Dawes must run for her life while desperately searching for her daughter Zoe who has disappeared in the midst of the chaos.
+Douglas Corleone's most recent works include the psychological thrillers Falls to Pieces, in which a mother and her teenage daughter in hiding are exposed when a missing persons case becomes public; and Live Through This, in which a middle-aged crime writer attends his college Homecoming to investigate the mysterious death of an ex-girlfriend.

 Kevin Corvelli Legal Thrillers

 Corleone's first three novels feature the anti-hero protagonist Kevin Corvelli, a hard-drinking Honolulu criminal defense attorney seeking redemption following a high-profile professional free-fall in New York City.
 The Kevin Corvelli series includes One Man’s Paradise, Night on Fire, and Last Lawyer Standing.